ryuheechul/provision/lima/tailscale/README.md

 # given ~/.ssh/config on a remote machine
 # (being used to connect the macOS host running lima guest)
 # with following example config

+Host *
+  # optional but this allows you to keep using public/private keys
+  # on local machine without having to move it to the jump host
+  ForwardAgent yes
+  # optional but you maybe want to reduce the payloads on the network
+  Compression yes

 Host actual-host
 	HostName host.lima.internal # perspective from lima